-Students accepted to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) program as freshman are guaranteed admission to the professional phase of the program provided they achieve the requirements detailed in the Department of Physical Therapy Criteria For Progression To The Professional Physical Therapy Program.
+For Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) first-year entry and pre-professional phase transfer students, a complete description of all policies and procedures for progression to the professional phase of the program is provided upon admission and is available at Department of Physical Therapy Program.

-Freshman enrolled students pursuing a change of major to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) and pre-professional phase transfer students accepted to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) or pursuing a change of major to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) will be accepted to the professional phase of the program based upon achievement of the requirements detailed in the Department of Physical Therapy Criteria For Progression To The Professional Physical Therapy Program and based on space availability.
+Students accepted to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) program as first-year students are guaranteed admission to the professional phase of the program provided they achieve the requirements detailed in the Department of Physical Therapy Criteria For Progression To The Professional Physical Therapy Program.
+First-year enrolled students pursuing a change of major to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) and pre-professional phase transfer students accepted to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) or pursuing a change of major to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) will be accepted to the professional phase of the program based upon achievement of the requirements detailed in the Department of Physical Therapy Professional Physical Therapy Program and based on space availability.

-All new incoming students: please see Criteria For Progression To The Professional Physical Therapy Program.
+All new incoming students: please see \sum Criteria For Progression To The Professional Physical Therapy Program.
 The criteria are available online or upon request from the Physical Therapy departmental office.